Satisfactory Academic Progress

 Financial Aid Disqualification:

-Students who do not meet the SAP standards listed above will be subject to disqualification from receiving further financial aid (other than the BOG Fee Waiver.)
+Students who do not meet the SAP standards listed above will be subject to disqualification from receiving further financial aid (other than the California College Promise Grant (a.k.a. the BOG Fee Waiver).
 SAP standards are checked and verified each semester.
 Generally, a student who is disqualified from financial aid must meet SAP standards by completing at least a successful semester without financial aid, and meet all SAP eligibility criteria to regain eligibility.

-Once the student reaches their maximum time frame, and/or does not meet the SAP Policy after one semester of financial aid warning, they will be disqualified from receiving additional assistance other than the BOG fee waiver.
+Once the student reaches their maximum time frame, and/or does not meet the SAP Policy after one semester of financial aid warning, they will be disqualified from receiving additional assistance other than the California College Promise Grant (a.k.a. the BOG Fee Waiver).

 Under certain conditions, a student may be eligible to appeal for reinstatement of aid, without meeting the SAP Policy.
 Each institution has the option of allowing or not allowing appeals and if allowed, must explain what options are available and who is eligible for an appeal.
 At Mt.
 SAC, appeals are offered in the fall and spring semesters only, during a specified period of time (see Appeal form for specific deadlines).
 Students who are disqualified will receive notification of their option to appeal via their Mt.
 SAC portal; and will include the time period that appeals will be accepted during a given semester.